StackStorm/st2contrib/packs/chef/actions/README.md

 Use parameters *environment, attributes, log_level, why_run, override_runlist* which have the same meaning as for **chef.solo** action.

 * `rewrite_runlist` - Specify a **string** providing rewrite run list.
 Permanently replaces the current run list with specified items. *Default*: `none`.

 ### __chef.ohai action__

 Invokes ohai on remote nodes.
-The action accepts one single optional parameter which is a slash separated path to an ohai attribute.
+The action accepts one single optional parameter **path** representing an ohai attribute.

 ### Examples
 ```shell